Settle–Carlisle line: Reconnection to quarries

 In July 2015 it was announced that the stone quarries at Arcow and Dry Rigg would be reconnected to the line via north-facing points.
-Stone from both of these quarries is in demand for road building due to its high Polished Stone Value (PSV) and would be taken out of the Yorkshire Dales National Park by freight train instead of lorries.
+Stone from both of these quarries is in demand for road building due to its high Polished Stone Value (PSV) (Note: Polished Stone Value - PSV is the measure of how skid-resistant the stone is.) and would be taken out of the Yorkshire Dales National Park by freight train instead of lorries.
 The work was undertaken during the last quarter of 2015 with the link opening to traffic in 2016.

-Work is currently (April 2025) under way to reconnect the neighbouring Horton Quarry, via relaid sidings immediately south of station, which were last used in the early 1980s.
+Additionally, work to reconnect the neighbouring Horton Quarry, via relaid sidings immediately south of station, was completed in July 2025.
+The sidings had last been used in the early 1980s.